 Essential Advice for Pilgrims

-Given the high altitude and extreme weather conditions of the Tibetan plateau, the Ministry advises all applicants to begin physical preparation (walking and breathing exercises) at least two months prior to the journey.
+Because the Tibetan plateau is at a very high altitude and has extreme weather conditions, the Ministry advises all applicants to start physical preparation early.
+Therefore, applicants should begin walking and breathing exercises at least two months before the journey.

 The Kailash Mansarovar Yatra is not just a trip; it is a spiritual journey of a lifetime.
-Interested devotees are urged to complete their registrations well before the deadline to avoid technical delays.
+We strongly encourage interested devotees to complete their registrations well before the deadline.
+This will help them avoid any technical delays.